Knexischief/Airbyte-Metabase/README.md

 After installing the WSL 2 backend and Docker you should be able to run containers using Windows PowerShell.
 Additionally, as we note frequently, you will need docker-compose to build Airbyte from source.
 The suggested guide already installs docker-compose on Windows.
 Install [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/) from here.

-Make sure to select the options:
+Make sure to select these options:

-1. Enable Hyper-V Windows Features
+* Enable Hyper-V Windows Features
-2. Install required Windows components for WSL 2 when prompted.
+* Install required Windows components for WSL 2 when prompted.
 After installation, it will require to reboot your computer.
-3. You're done!
+* You're done!

 ```
 git clone --depth=1 https://github.com/airbytehq/airbyte.git